-i .
+i.
 Delivery of Warrant ADSs Upon Exercise.
-The Company shall cause the Warrant ADSs purchased hereunder to be transmitted by the Depository to the Holder by physical delivery of a certificate, registered in the Company's share register in the name of the Holder or its designee, for the number of Warrant ADSs to which the Holder is entitled pursuant to such exercise to the address specified by the Holder in the Notice of Exercise by the date that is the earlier of (i) the earlier of (A) three (3) Trading Days after the delivery to the Company of the Notice of Exercise and (B) one (1) Trading Days after delivery of the aggregate Exercise Price to the Company three (3) trading days and (ii) the number of Trading Days comprising the Standard Settlement Period after the delivery to the Company of the Notice of Exercise (such date, the "Warrant ADS Delivery Date").
-Upon delivery of the Notice of Exercise, the Holder shall be deemed for all corporate purposes to have become the holder of record of the Warrant ADSs with respect to which this Warrant has been exercised, irrespective of the date of delivery of the Warrant ADSs, provided that payment of the aggregate Exercise Price is received within the earlier of (i) three Trading Days and (ii) the number of Trading Days comprising the Standard Settlement Period following delivery of the Notice of Exercise.
-As used herein, "Standard Settlement Period" means the standard settlement period, expressed in a number of Trading Days, on the Company's primary Trading Market with respect to the ADSs as in effect on the date of delivery of the Notice of Exercise.
+The Company shall cause its share register to either (i) deposit the Warrant Shares subject to such exercise with the custodian of The Bank of New York Mellon, the Depositary for the ADSs (the "Depositary"), and cause the Depositary to convert the Warrant Shares to Warrant ADSs and to credit the account (to be specified in the Notice of Exercise) of the Holder's or its designee's Deposit/Withdrawal At Custodian system ("DWAC") with The Depository Trust Company (or another established clearing corporation performing similar functions) through its DWAC if the Depositary is then a participant in such system and if there is an effective registration statement permitting the issuance of the Warrant ADSs to or resale of the Warrant ADSs by the Holder, or (ii) otherwise register the Warrant Shares in the Company's share register in the name of the Holder or its designee, for the number of Warrant Shares to which the Holder is entitled pursuant to such exercise specified by the Holder in the Notice of Exercise by the date that is three (3) Trading Days after the latest of: (i) the delivery to the Company of the Notice of Exercise, or (ii) the wire transfer of the aggregate Exercise Price for the Warrant ADSs by the Holder (the "Warrant ADS Delivery Date").
+Upon delivery of the Notice of Exercise, the Holder shall be deemed for all corporate purposes to have become the holder of record of the Warrant ADSs with respect to which this Warrant has been exercised, irrespective of the date of delivery of the Warrant ADSs, provided that payment of the aggregate Exercise Price is received within three Trading Days following delivery of the Notice of Exercise.